aks2203/easy-to-hard/README.md

 # Easy-To-Hard

+---

+**(February 2022) This repository is no longer being maintained.
+All the experiments can be done with new and improved code.
+See our new [deep-thinking repository](http://github.com/aks2203/deep-thinking).**

+---

 The official repository for the paper ["Can You Learn an Algorithm?
 Generalizing from Easy to Hard Problems with Recurrent Networks"](https://arxiv.org/abs/2106.04537).

 ## Getting Started